Few things are as uncomfortable as sitting for an extended amount of time at work while dealing with sciatica.

 - Not exactly the most aesthetic looking chair on the market today

 - Taller and larger people will have a less comfortable time sitting in this chair for sure

 Office Star ProGrid

-Comfort is critically important when hunting for a good chair for sciatica, and this mesh-backed unit provides plenty of comforts – and specialized ergonomics – without costing a small fortune, too.
+Comfort is critically important when hunting for a good chair, and this mesh-backed unit provides plenty of comforts – and specialized ergonomics – without costing a small fortune, too.

 Not quite as ergonomically adjustable as the chair we just mentioned a moment ago, this office chair does have adjustable seat depth and adjustable forward pitching of the seat that helps to alleviate pressure on your sciatica in a big way.

 The seat itself is on the oversized end of things (measuring 21 inches wide), and that’s also going to help with sciatica issues by eliminating the potential for your hips to become compressed.